 Experience in a clinical or clinical research environment preferred.

-Classified Title: Research Program Assistant Role/Level/Range: ACRO40/E/02/CB Starting Salary Range: Commensurate with experience Employee group: Full Time Schedule: M-F, 40 hours Exempt Status: Non-Exempt Location: Johns Hopkins Bayview Department name: SOM DOM Pulmonary Personnel area: School of Medicine
+Classified Title: Research Program Assistant Working Title: Research Program Assistant Role/Level/Range: ACRO40/E/02/CB Starting Salary Range: 31,200, 39,780, 46,800 Salary (Commensurate with pay) Employee group: Full Time Schedule: M-F, 40 hours Exempt Status: Non-Exempt Location: Johns Hopkins Bayview Department name: 10002817-SOM DOM Pulmonary Personnel area: School of Medicine

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or status as a protected veteran.